arshmohd/css-structure/_posts/2015-5-14-html-semantics.md

 ## The olden days

-Before 2010, the web was largely made up of the HTML 4.01 spec from the [W3C](http://en.wikipedia.org/wiki/World_Wide_Web_Consortium).
+Before 2010ish, the web was made up of the HTML 4.01 spec from the [W3C](http://en.wikipedia.org/wiki/World_Wide_Web_Consortium).
 There were a limited number of "sematic" tags available to us.
 Most notable were `p` for paragraph, `ul` and `ol` for lists, `b` for bold, `i` for italic, etc...

-Some tags were [inline and some were block](/css-display-inline-vs-block/).
-If one wanted a block-level tag and there were no semantic tags for it, we would use a `div`.
+Considering that tags are typically [inline or block](/css-display-inline-vs-block/) by default, if one wanted a block-level tag and there were no semantic tags for it, we would use a `div`.
+And since there weren't a lot semantic tags, `div`'s were used a lot.
 If one wanted an inline-level tag and there were no semantic tags for it, we would use `span`.
-You might say that `div` and `span` were the ["meaningless" or "semantic-less" tags](http://en.wikipedia.org/wiki/Span_and_div).
+There was nothing really wrong with using `div`'s and `span`'s.
+After all, those tags were specifically designed to be used when [no semantic tag suffices](http://en.wikipedia.org/wiki/Span_and_div).

-The problem was there was a need to make the same things over and over but there wasn't a right tool for the job.
+The problem was there was a need to make the same things over and over and there was never a specific HTML tag for the job.
 Take headers for example:

 ```html
 <div class="header"></div>